Exact emergent quantum state designs from quantum chaotic dynamics: Numerical verification and gap of transfer matrix

 \section{Numerical verification and gap of transfer matrix}

-We check that the necessity of the condition $g \notin \mathbb{Z} \pi/8$ required of Theorem 2.
+We check the necessity of the condition $g \notin \mathbb{Z} \pi/8$ required of Theorem 2.
 Numerically, we find that $g = (2m+1)\pi/8, m \in \mathbb{Z}$ also yields unitary-designs while $g = m\pi/4, m \in \mathbb{Z}$ do not, see Fig.~\ref{Fig:Gap_T} where we plot the gap $\Delta = 1-|\lambda_{k!+1}|$ of the transfer matrix $\mathbb{T}^{(k)}$ separating the $k!$ `universal' unimodular eigenoperators \eqref{eqn:solution_X} from the `non-universal' non-unimodular ones (we ensured the Hilbert space dimension is large enough, $2^t \geq k)$.
-A finite gap implies the formation of unitary-designs in the TDL.
+Note a finite gap implies the formation of unitary-designs in the TDL, which we see from Fig.~\ref{Fig:Gap_T} occurs everywhere except $g \in \mathbb{Z} \pi/4$.
 This implies $g \notin \mathbb{Z} \pi/8$ is only a sufficient (but not necessary) condition for $\mathcal{E}_U$ to form a unitary-design, and suggests that the proof of Theorem 2 can be further improved.
 Note that the definition of gap here differs from that in the preceeding section, though they coincide for parameters $g$ away from $ \mathbb{Z}\pi/4$.
 At those points, there are additional (non-universal) eigenoperators with unimodular eigenvalues of $\mathbb{T}^{(k)}$ than just given by Eq.~\eqref{eqn:solution_X}.

-Intuitively, the gap $\Delta$ computed here sets the rate of convergence with $N_B$ of the unitary ensemble $\mathcal{E}_U$ to form a unitary $k$-design, and correspondingly, the rate of convergence of the state ensemble $\mathcal{E}$ to an quantum state $k$-design.
+Intuitively, the gap $\Delta$ computed here sets the rate of convergence with $N_B$ of the unitary ensemble $\mathcal{E}_U$ to form a unitary $k$-design, and correspondingly, the rate of convergence of the state ensemble $\mathcal{E}$ to a quantum state $k$-design.
 Establishing this connection more precisely would be an extremely interesting direction for future investigation.